Sadbhavana Diwas 2023: 11 Interesting facts about Rajiv Gandhi

 Memorial: Rajiv Gandhi Memorial, Sriperumbudur, Tamil Nadu

 Rajiv Gandhi in 1984 became the youngest Prime Minister of India after the assassination of his mother.
 He was born on 20 August, 1944, and was the eldest son of Feroz Gandhi and Indira Gandhi.
 For pursuing an Engineering degree he studied at Trinity College, Cambridge but was not able to complete his degree.
 Then he went to Imperial College London.
 He entered politics in 1980 after the death of his brother Sanjay Gandhi.

 10 unknown and interesting facts about Rajiv Gandhi

 1. Rajiv Gandhi was born on 20 August, 1944 in Mumbai.
 He was only three years old when India became independent and his maternal grandfather Jawaharlal Nehru became the first Prime Minister of independent India.
 Do you know that Rajiv Gandhi's name was kept as Rajiv because the name of Jawaharlal Nehru's wife was Kamala which means goddess Lakshmi and 'Rajiv' word means Kamal or Lotus flower which is used to worship goddess, Lakshmi?
 Rajiv Gandhi spent his childhood days at Murthy House, where Indira Gandhi served her father unofficially as a personal assistant.

-2. Rajiv Gandhi went to Welham Boys' School in Dehradun for some time but soon he was sent to the elite Doon School located in the foothills of Himalayas.
+2. Rajiv Gandhi went to Welham Boys' School in Dehradun for some time but soon he was sent to the elite Doon School located in the foothills of the Himalayas.
 Later, his younger brother Sanjay Gandhi was also sent to this school where the two stayed together.
 After leaving school, Rajiv went to Trinity College, Cambridge but soon he shifted to Imperial College in London.
-He studied mechanical engineering from there but could not be able to complete his course due to some reason.
+He studied mechanical engineering from there but could not able to complete his course due to some reason.

 3. In 1966, Rajiv Gandhi came to India and till then his mother Indira Gandhi had become the Prime Minister of India.
 Rajiv Gandhi was very interested in music.
 He liked Western and Hindustani classical and modern music.
 He also had a passion for listening to the radio and doing photography.